shuvoWBD/Calulator_App/README.md

 5.Clear and Error Handling:

-.
-“AC” clears the entire expression
+ ✔ “AC” clears the entire expression

-.Invalid expressions are safely handled and show an “Error” message instead of crashing
+ ✔ Invalid expressions are safely handled and show an “Error” message instead of crashing

 6.Visual Button Categorization:
 Different colors are used for:

-.
-Operator buttons
+ ✔ Operator buttons

-.
-Top function buttons
+ ✔ Top function buttons

-.
-Number buttons:
+ ✔ Number buttons:
 This improves usability and visual clarity.

-Technical Architecture:
+🛠️Technical Architecture:

 1.Programming Language and Libraries:

-.
-Language: Python
+ ✔ Language: Python

-.
-GUI Framework: Tkinter
+ ✔ GUI Framework: Tkinter

-.
-Math Functions: math module
+ ✔ Math Functions: math module

 2.State Management:
   A single string variable expression stores the entire user input and current calculation state.